July 01, 2020 4 min read

 If you wear a night guard to protect your teeth from grinding or a retainer to keep your teeth in place (or maybe you wear one that does both), you know how important it is for protecting your smile.
+You also probably know that it's important to learn how to clean your night guard or retainer to keep it at its best.

 Cleaning not only keeps bacteria and stains at bay, but also extends the life of your mouth guard or retainer so it can continue to do it’s work.